9.4 Evidence-Based Practice and Research

 Explain the role of evidence in determining best clinical practice.

-Describe how the strength and relevance of available evidence influences the choice of interventions in provision of patient-centered care.
+Describe how the strength and relevance of available evidence influences the choice of interventions in provision of client-centered care.

 Participate in structuring the work environment to facilitate integration of new evidence into standards of practice.